Tupelo Honey vs Clover Honey

 How can I tell if tupelo honey is authentic?

-Genuine tupelo honey has a distinctive light amber color with a slight greenish cast.
-It should remain liquid without crystallizing.
-Buy from certified Florida or Georgia producers, and look for pollen analysis verification.
-The flavor should be smooth and buttery without sharp or bitter notes.
+Genuine tupelo honey has a distinctive light amber color with a slight greenish cast — a visual signature of the Nyssa ogeche bloom.
+It should remain liquid at room temperature without crystallizing.
+Buy only from certified Florida or Georgia producers in the Apalachicola River basin, and request pollen analysis verification if spending $25+ per jar.
+The flavor should be smooth and buttery with vanilla and herbal notes — no sharpness or bitterness.

 More Honey Comparisons